Visitors were arriving.

 We designed a study to watch real people make real decisions

 Next we planned out our usability study around our stakeholder’s needs.
 The study included nine participants who completed four tasks during moderated usability testing sessions.
 Sessions were moderated on Zoom, with pre- and post-task questionnaires.
-We conducted two pilot test sessions to see how long an average test would take and to make sure our tasks were the right tasks before the official participant sessions began.
+We conducted two pilot test sessions to see how long an average test would take and to make sure our tasks were the right tasks before the official sessions began.

 How we ran the study